-EYLEA has been extensively tested in large clinical trials to see how it can help people with visual impairment due to macular oedema secondary to CRVO.
-During these clinical trials, the investigators looked at how well EYLEA works, not only to stabilise but also to improve vision in patients with CRVO.
+EYLEA has been tested in a clinical trial to see how it can help people with visual impairment due to macular oedema secondary to BRVO.
+During this clinical trial, the investigators looked at how well EYLEA works, not only to stabilise but also to improve vision in patients with BRVO.

-How well EYLEA works for you will depend on a number of things, such as how long you've had visual impairment due to macular oedema secondary to CRVO and how well you could see before commencing treatment.
+How well EYLEA works for you will depend on a number of things, such as how long you've had visual impairment due to macular oedema secondary to BRVO and how well you could see before commencing treatment.
 Your doctor will often have a good idea of how likely you are to respond to EYLEA, and they will discuss this with you at the start of treatment.